cdr74/AutoSquash/README.md

     -   e.g. Set variable in the build script with the new parameters
     -   e.g. Copy old file as .orig and replace them with the new one
 -   (?)
 Packaging as Docker or tar ball
+-   (?)
+Do we load some pre-default config ? e.g. gitlab server, plugin setup, template, etc.

 All changes in config files in template folder are commented with "# CR:", could be a multi line change.